yingfeng23/yingfeng23.github.io/_pages/research.md

 One of the key questions I'm investigating is whether differences in digital agency affect how people interact with institutions.
 For example, do people interact differently with a customer service chatbot than with a virtual assistant in healthcare and sports exercise?
 By understanding these differences, we can improve the design and implementation of digital agents to better meet the needs of different contexts and scenarios.

-# Research Assistant Experiences
+# Research Projects
 Oct.
 2021-Dec.
 2022.
 Research Assistant at <a href="https://www.lborolondon.ac.uk/about/staff/dr-jie-meng/">Dr. Jie Meng</a>’s **‘Social Distancing in Servicescape’** collaborative research project (cooperate with <a href="https://rpts.tamu.edu/people/king-dr-brian/">Professor Brain King</a> at Texas A&M University and <a href="https://www.brookes.ac.uk/profiles/staff/kate-mingjie-ji/">Dr. Mingjie Ji</a> at Oxford Brookes University).
 In charge of:

 •	Conceptual model building and data analysis (SEM) using Amos and SPSS.

-•	Paper writing (submitted two papers as the first author).
+•	Paper writing